asadiceccarelli/eu-wholesale-analysis/README.md

 - Spain
 - Sweden 1, 2 & 3

 GB 60min DA data from EPEX is also pulled and merged into this DataFrame.
-For Italy, although there is zonal pricing in paying for supply, the PUN (national price) will be used to simplify matters - this is a fair simplication as the PUN is the consumption weghted average of all the zonal prices.
+For Italy, although there is zonal pricing in paying for supply, the PUN (national price) will be used to simplify matters - this is a fair simplication as the PUN is the consumption weighted average of all the zonal prices.

 Although a convoluted plot, Figure 1.1 demonstrates that all the markets across Europe had fairly lower prices with little instability, however this all changes in the latter stages of 2021.
 All markets have become extremely volatile and express roughly the same trends (see `figures/da-prices.html` for further inspection into each market).